Get Started

 Where to Find Domains (And What to Check First)

-Start your hunt on Odys Global, NameBio, or GoDaddy Auctions—marketplaces where expired and aged domains trade daily.
-Odys specializes in aged domains with existing backlink profiles; NameBio archives sale prices and metrics to benchmark fair market value; GoDaddy Auctions lists closeout domains that didn’t renew.
-For: SEO practitioners sourcing 5–20 domains per build.
+Start your hunt on Odys Global, NameBio, or GoDaddy Auctions, marketplaces where expired and aged domains trade daily.
+Odys specializes in aged domains with existing backlink profiles (pricey, but the vetting saves you).
+NameBio archives sale prices and metrics to benchmark fair market value.
+GoDaddy Auctions lists closeout domains that didn’t renew.
+All useful in different ways for SEO practitioners sourcing 5-20 domains per build.

-Spot red flags early: spikes in backlinks that vanish overnight signal expired link schemes; thin Wayback snapshots suggest the domain was parked rather than genuinely used; and referral patterns dominated by foreign-language sites rarely transfer ranking power in English-language niches.
+Spot red flags early.
+Spikes in backlinks that vanish overnight signal expired link schemes.
+Thin Wayback snapshots suggest the domain was parked rather than genuinely used.
+Referral patterns dominated by foreign-language sites rarely transfer ranking power in English-language niches.
 Skip any domain flagged by Google Safe Browsing or showing manual penalties in Search Console historical data if available.
-For: researchers validating domain trust before committing budget.
+In my experience, this is the step where impatience kills more networks than any algorithm update.

 How Many Domains You Actually Need

-Start with three to five domains if you’re supporting a single money site with moderate link velocity—enough to establish a foothold without burning capital on infrastructure you can’t maintain.
-Each domain demands ongoing content, technical upkeep, and hosting isolation; most builders overestimate their bandwidth and underestimate decay rates.
+Start with three to five domains if you’re supporting a single money site with moderate link velocity.
+Enough to establish a foothold without burning capital on infrastructure you can’t maintain.
+Each domain demands ongoing content, technical upkeep, and hosting isolation, and most builders (including past me) overestimate their bandwidth while underestimating decay rates.

 Scale the network only after your pilot domains consistently produce value for six months.
 If you plan to support multiple money sites or need aggressive link velocity (ten-plus placements monthly), consider ten to fifteen domains, but phase acquisition across quarters to spread cost and learning curves.
 Buying twenty domains on day one typically results in neglected properties that age into liabilities rather than assets.

-Why it matters: Over-building early locks capital into depreciating assets before you’ve proven the operational model.
+Why it matters.
+Over-building early locks capital into depreciating assets before you’ve proven the operational model.
 A lean start lets you test link effectiveness, refine content workflows, and identify which niches actually move rankings before committing to full-scale infrastructure.
+Honestly, I’ve never seen a five-domain pilot underperform because it was too small.
+I’ve seen plenty of fifteen-domain launches collapse because the operator couldn’t keep up with the content treadmill.

-For: SEO practitioners validating PBN viability on constrained budgets, agencies piloting private link programs before scaling, and independent operators balancing ambition against realistic maintenance capacity.
+For SEO practitioners validating PBN viability on constrained budgets, agencies piloting private link programs before scaling, and independent operators balancing ambition against realistic maintenance capacity, the math favors restraint.

 Step 2: Separate Hosting and Identity Footprints